Narendra Modi was interrogated in Ishrat Jahan case, claims DG Vanzara

 This proves that "the entire material on record of this case is nothing but a false story", he said.

 "The fact also remains that the then CM and present Prime Minister Shri Narendra Modi was also called by the IO and was interrogated.
-However, such material is not placed on record of this case.
+However, such material is not placed on the record of this case.

 "But the fact remains that it was the intention on part of the then investigating team, which included one Mr Satish Verma, IPS, was anyhow on mission so as to reach the then CM of the state and to rope him in as the accused in this case, and for that purpose the story of the whole charge sheet is concocted and created," Vanzara said in his application.